ditac/ditac.github.io/_posts/2020-12-30-career-advice.md

 vocabulary is in place, its much easier for people to understand and read code.

 #### Context/documentation
-When I built new projects from the scratch, the initial design documents went out of date very quickly.
-After the first release, I had to take time to onboard new engineers on the project.
-I have often focused on -
+On new projects, the initial design documents went out of date very quickly.
+Without the right documentation it can be hard to onboard new engineers.
+When writing documentation, I have often focused on -
 1. Why did we build this software?
 2. What are the goals/non-goals?
 3. Data-flow.